sourfillet/zelda-bot/readme.md

 ## What is this?

-Currently, not working.
-However, it aims to be a working interface and agent to play The Legend of Zelda (1987).
+This repo aims to be a working interface and neural network agent to play The Legend of Zelda (1987).
 The interface is built using [Nintaco](https://nintaco.com/).

 ## What are the goals?